prisma/prisma-engines/query-engine/js-connectors/js/smoke-test-js/README.md

 In the current directory:
 - Run `pnpm prisma:neon` to push the Prisma schema and insert the test data.
+- Run `pnpm neon:ws` to run smoke tests against the Neon database using WebSockets under the hood.
+- Run `pnpm neon:ws` to run smoke tests against the Neon database using HTTP under the hood.
+Note: this currently results in errors.

+### Postgres

+- Create a new Postgres database with [Prisma Provision](https://db-provision.cloud.prisma.io/) or from a local `postgres` Docker instance.
+- Paste the connection string to `JS_PG_DATABASE_URL`.
+Note: connections strings that use a remote host require `?sslmode=disable` to work with the Postgres adapter.

+In the current directory:
+- Run `pnpm prisma:pg` to push the Prisma schema and insert the test data.
-- Run `pnpm neon` to run smoke tests against the Neon database.
+- Run `pnpm pg` to run smoke tests against the Postgres database.